ccfontes/openfaas-poc/README.md

 Quote from [docs.openfaas.com](https://docs.openfaas.com/):
 > OpenFaaS® makes it easy for developers to deploy event-driven functions and microservices to Kubernetes without repetitive, boiler-plate coding.
 Package your code or an existing binary in a Docker image to get a highly scalable endpoint with auto-scaling and metrics.

-In this tutorial we're going to explore deploying OpenFaaS® to k8s, and creating an HTTP endpoint serving HTML.
+In this tutorial we're going to explore deploying OpenFaaS to k8s, and creating an HTTP endpoint serving HTML.

 # Requirements
 - Around **15 minutes** of your time